peteroupc/colorpicker/README.md

 * reversed - an array containing boolean values for each component of the converted color.
 Each value indicates whether the value goes down to up in the display rather than up to down.
 * indexes - an array that determines which axes of the display correspond to which color component.
 0 refers to the X-axis, 1 to the Y-axis, and 2 to the sidebar.

-Two color models are included: HueLumSat and HueSatVal.
+Two color models are included: `PDColorPicker.HueLumSat` and `PDColorPicker.HueSatVal`.

-setDefaultColorModel() - sets the default color model used by the color picker.
+PDColorPicker.setDefaultColorModel() - sets the default color model used by the color picker.

-getColorChangeEvent().add( _handler_ ) - adds a function to call when a color picker's color changes.
-The function takes two parameters: a four-element array representing the color (red/green/blue/alpha) and the HTML element whose value changed.
+PDColorPicker.getColorChangeEvent().add( _handler_ ) - adds a function to call when a color picker's color changes.
+The function takes two parameters: a four-element array representing the color
+(red/green/blue/alpha, each 0-255) and the HTML element (the text box) whose value changed.

-getColorChangeEvent().remove( _handler_ ) - removes an event handler for a color change event.
+PDColorPicker.getColorChangeEvent().remove( _handler_ ) - removes an event handler for a color change event.

-getColorPreviewEvent().add( _handler_ ) - adds a function to call when a color picker's color is being previewed.
+PDColorPicker.getColorPreviewEvent().add( _handler_ ) - adds a function to call when a color picker's color is being previewed.
 The function takes the same parameters as for color change events.

-getColorPreviewEvent().remove( _handler_ ) - removes an event handler for a color preview event.
+PDColorPicker.getColorPreviewEvent().remove( _handler_ ) - removes an event handler for a color preview event.

-addColorPickerHandler( _handler_ ) - adds a function to call when setting up a color picker.
+PDColorPicker.addColorPickerAdapter( _handler_ ) - adds a function to call when setting up a color picker.
 This is used mainly to support third-party JavaScript color pickers; the function should include code that links the text box with the third-party color picker.
 If this function returns true, the code was linked to the third-party color picker successfully.
 The function takes three parameters: